 “Awesome awaits” is the slogan of Legoland, and that proves true for most of the 2 million visitors that pass through its gates each year.

-Widely regarded as an attraction for families with younger children (under 10s) the theme park invites you to: “Fly through the treetops to escape fearsome dragons, ride the thrilling rapids with a Viking Fleet, join LEGO® divers on a magical underwater adventure on Atlantis Submarine Voyage or enjoy the UK’s only LEGO® Star Wars™ Miniland Model Display.”
+Legoland is regarded as an attraction for families with younger children (under 10s) the theme park invites you to: “Fly through the treetops to escape fearsome dragons, ride the thrilling rapids with a Viking Fleet, join LEGO® divers on a magical underwater adventure on Atlantis Submarine Voyage or enjoy the UK’s only LEGO® Star Wars™ Miniland Model Display.”

 If you’ve got young kids, Legoland is definitely somewhere you’ll want to visit before they grow up.
 But plan ahead to avoid the big queues and heaving crowds that have spoilt the fun for some families.

-- 55 interactive rides and attractions
+- Over 55 interactive rides and attractions

 - The Beginning – a hill train down to the rest of the park